 JINNAH'S SUCCUMBING TO tuberculosis in September 1948 jolted Pakistan, leading many analysts around the world to speculate about the future of the country that he had created.
 Given that Jinnah was a towering personality and his death was indeed a huge loss, concern about its impact on the future of Pakistan was not entirely unfounded.
-A wire service report from Reuters stated that US
+A wire service report from Reuters stated that US diplomatic sources were wondering whether "Mr. Jinnah's disappearance from the political scene would weaken Muslim determination to maintain the partition of India."

 This anonymous report stirred an emotional reaction that US representatives abroad were not accustomed to.
 Dawn responded with an indignant editorial titled, "To the Americans," which questioned American diplomats' "pitifully inadequate" understanding of the "conception of Pakistan."
 Instead of responding to the quoted remark as commentary, Dawn reacted as though it were an insidious conspiracy.
 "Far from weakening the Muslim determination to maintain the partition of the Indo-Pakistan subcontinent," the editorial fired back, "the demise of the Quaid-i-Azam will strengthen it a thousand fold.
-That's our last word to the world."
+That's our last word to the world."60

 Realizing that the remarks from US diplomatic sources had touched a raw nerve, the US embassy in Karachi responded, explaining that "the editorial [in Dawn] was based on 'erroneous interpretation'."
 Dawn ran the embassy's clarification along with another editorial, this time titled, "From the Americans."
-Although the editor accepted the American clarification, he likewise claimed that the altercation had "made clear to all whom it may concern that Pakistan public opinion will not tolerate any attempt by any quarter to question the firmness of our faith in the future of our country."
+Although the editor accepted the American clarification, he likewise claimed that the altercation had "made clear to all whom it may concern that Pakistan public opinion will not tolerate any attempt by any quarter to question the firmness of our faith in the future of our country."61